 - Storage: Store leftovers in the fridge covered tightly with plastic wrap or foil for up to 4 days.
 You can also store individual slices in an airtight container in the fridge.
 Note: Because sweet potato pie contains both milk and eggs, it needs to be refrigerated after being at room temperature for more than 2 hours.

-- Freezing: This pie can be frozen, just keep in mind the crust may get slightly soggy during the process.
+- Freezing: This pie can be frozen whole, just keep in mind the crust may get slightly soggy during the process.
 To freeze, cover with several layers of plastic wrap or foil.
-Place pie in a large plastic Ziploc freezer bag and freeze for up to 3 months.
+Place the pie in a large plastic Ziploc freezer bag and freeze for up to 3 months.

 FREQUENTLY ASKED QUESTIONS